-Here a quick view of what you will expect to pay for the new Microsoft Surface Book 3.
+Here is a quick view of what you will expect to pay for the new Microsoft Surface Book 3.

 As you can see the base model release starts at over $1500.
-That's not cheap for the budget segment.
+That’s not cheap for the budget segment.
 But looking at the specs this is a typical price range for a mid-range tablet or laptop.
 The tablet is out now in the US.
-It will be released on a later date in other countries.
+It will be released at a later date in other countries.

-Microsoft Surface Book 3 plans to be the all-rounder, trying to find a balance between the business laptop with a gaming GPU and a gaming laptop with a good typing, responsive touchscreen, and a lightweight.
+Microsoft Surface Book 3 plans to be the all-rounder, trying to find a balance between the business laptop with a gaming GPU and a gaming laptop with good typing, a responsive touchscreen, and a lightweight.

 With the performance of the tablet, the Surface Book 3 has reached that mark, catering to those looking for a business mobile device turn laptop that can perform tasks well with no issues.

-But it puzzles me why Microsoft keeps releasing another powerful tablet and not include one or two of the cool accessories, like other brands.
-It could be because they want to make more money, or it's a marketing strategy.
+But it puzzles me why Microsoft keeps releasing another powerful tablet and not including one or two of the cool accessories, like other brands.
+It could be because they want to make more money, or it’s a marketing strategy.
 Whatever the reason is it would be cool to at least get the detachable keyboard bundle, but only time will tell.

 Yet the same external design features will end up being a liability in the not-so-distant long run because of the tough mobile electronic market they are facing.